-STATE STATE POST CODE 3.4.2 Please provide a detailed description of the activities that the third party, named above, will undertake on the applicant corporation's behalf.
+STATE POST CODE 3.4.2 • Please provide a detailed description of the activities that the third party, named above, will undertake on the applicant corporation's behalf.
 UTS will be CPW's customer.
 It will not be undertaking any works on behalf of CPW.
 Therefore, a large customer contract, between UTS and CPW has been established, outlining the rights and obligations of each party regarding CPW's supply of services to UTS in accordance with the conditions of its Network Operator Licence (NOL) and Flow's Retail Supplier Licence (RSL).
-Before the commencement of supply of services to UTS, UTS will be also required to fulfil the technical and administrative requirements documented in the Connection Notice of Requirements and issued to UTS by Flow.
-3.4.3 in place with the third party, nar activities in accordance with the ned above, to ensure the third party undertakes the licence (if granted).
-Commo Commercial in confidence
+Before the commencement of supply of services to UTS once approved under RSLV 13_001R, UTS will be also required to fulfil the technical and administrative requirements documented in the Connection Notice of Requirements and issued to UTS by Flow.
+3.4.3 ontractual arrangements the applicant corporation , named above, to ensure the third party undertakes h the licence (if granted).
+Comm ercial in confidence